replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 ### Service Accounts

 Service accounts are assigned a token and associated with an RBAC policy.
 Users with the proper permissions can create, retrieve, or revoke service account tokens.
 Admin users can assign any RBAC policy to a service account.
-Non-admin users can only assign their own RBAC policy.
+Non-admin users can only assign their own RBAC policy when they create a service account.

 Service accounts are useful for operations that are not tied to a particular user, such as CI/CD or integrations.